HamiMNat/MATLAB/README.md

 Some usefull functions &amp; scripts Written in MATLAB

 - batch_format_change.m
-  >Changing image files format located in a folder.
+  >Changing image files format located in a directory.